Tough action-adventure/sales sim tests skills, patience.

 The parents' guide to what's in this game.

 In MOONLIGHTER, you play a merchant in a medieval village that's near some dungeons.
 Which is why, when you're not running your shop, you're exploring the dungeons, looking for weapons and other valuables you can then sell in your store, hopefully for a profit.
-As a result, you spend half the game whacking monsters with swords, and the other half trying to sell the monster's weapon to a fellow adventurer.
-All of which happens with the same kind of old school charm as a classic Legend of Zelda game.
+As a result, you spend half the game whacking monsters with swords, and the other half trying to sell the monsters' weapons to a fellow adventurer.
+All of which happens with the same kind of old-school charm as a classic Legend of Zelda game.

 Families can talk about violence in video games.
-In Moonlighter, you kill dungeon-dwelling monsters, but do you think you'd feel differently about it if you also killed people?
+In Moonlighter, you kill dungeon-dwelling monsters.
+Do you think you'd feel differently about it if you also killed people?
 Is it easier to commit violence against creatures than humans?

 Part of Moonlighter involves running a store, but what has this shown you about the way stores work, and the way you should shop?